MaestroOfAutomation/nhk-weather-parser/README.md

 - Stop and remove any existing container
 - Deploy the application using Docker

-The application has built-in time-based execution and will automatically run daily at 14:35, without requiring any external scheduling.
+The application has built-in time-based execution and will automatically run daily at the time specified in the config.json file (default: 16:00 UTC), without requiring any external scheduling.

 You can copy the `example.config.json` file to `config.json` and fill in your actual values before creating the GitHub variable.

 ## Built-in Time-Based Execution

 The application now has built-in time-based execution that eliminates the need for external scheduling with cron or other tools.
+The execution time is configurable in the config.json file under the "schedule" section with "hours" and "minutes" settings (default: 16:00 UTC).

 The script will:

 1. Run continuously in the background
 2. Check the current time every 30 seconds
-3. Execute the weather reporting workflow only at 14:35 each day
+3. Execute the weather reporting workflow only at the configured time each day
 4. Sleep during other times to minimize resource usage

 ### Running with Docker